askeksa/Oidos/README.md

 ### Sharpness

 Controls how the amplitude of a mode depends on its frequency.
-With low sharpness, the amplitudes fall off rapidly, resulting in a soft sound.
+With low sharpness, the amplitudes fall off strongly, resulting in a soft sound.
 With high sharpness, the amplitudes fall off less, or even rise with frequency, resulting in a sharp sound.